-Faith cannot overcome fear, it simply provides another fear as a substitute.
-Instead of facing the object of our fear we replace it with another.
-Take, for instance, the existential fear of death.
-This fear should drive on a journey of inner discovery.
-But many fall for the counterfeit answer from religion.
+Our existential fear of death should drive us on a journey of inner discovery.
+Unfortunately, many people fall for the counterfeit answer from religion.
 It comes in the form of Afterlife beliefs.
 Now, we fear the loss of life and our place in the afterlife.
 Will it be an eternity in heaven or hell?
-No matter which religion you pick you will be wrong in the eyes of the others.
+No matter which religion you pick, you will be wrong.
+Those who believe in other faiths think you are wrong.
 We are all going to in someone else’s religion.

 Fear is a trigger.
 Fear engages our primitive brain, which activates our fight, flight, or freeze response.
-In the wild, this helped us to survive by reacting.
-But, this is counterproductive when we need to think and reason about the best response.
+In the wild, this helped us survive by reacting, but this tactic is counterproductive when we need to think about the best answer.
 Belief cannot overcome fear.
 Belief is another name for denial.

 It requires the denial of any information that doesn’t fit within the mythology.
 So blind faith cannot overcome fear.
 Instead, it provides a counterfeit answer, a substitute “fear,” or outright denial of facts.
 Belief in fairytales, folklore, or mythology results in the following denial and substitutions:

 Deny and Substitute